DIDSR/LCD_CT/README.rst

 3. **MATLAB**:

-   MATLAB version information is available from `MATLAB <https://www.mathworks.com/support/requirements/previous-releases.html>`_.
+   MATLAB version information is available from `MATLAB <https://www.mathworks.com/support/requirements/previous-releases.html>`_. see how to get `matlab version <https://www.mathworks.com/help/matlab/ref/version.html>`_ on your system.

     From the bash command line `matlab test.m`